jfredett/hazel/LOG.md

 Part of the work so far moved over some ratatui stuff to the ui crate, which changed some apis around, but so far it's mostly been mechanical.

+## 1150 - spring-cleaning-1

+I tried to extract the `constants` module, but it tangles pretty tightly with other chunks of the system, and extracting them will be a little tricky.
+It's actually a little tricky to extract anything right now because it all cross-references pretty freely.
+I think the way out of that is to push more of the code to rely on the interfaces in `src/interface`, and have _that_ become `hazel-core`, and then the other hazel crates rely on the interface, and we have a delightfully decoupled thing.
+Ultimately this will mean there is a `hazel-representation` crate which implements the interfaces, and then that should be replacable when I come up with better representations.

+He said, full of dumb hope.